chanshiyucx/blog/polyglot/english/writing/005-interview-simulation.md

 I'm Xin Chen, a Full-Stack Developer from China, now based in Munich with an Opportunity Card work permit.

-I have over 8 years of experience in web development, mainly focusing on frontend with React, Vue.js, and TypeScript.
-Over the years, I grew from junior to senior roles, building scalable and performant web applications.
+I have over 8 years of experience in web development, mainly focusing on the frontend with technologies like React, Vue.js, and TypeScript.
+Over the years, I have grown from junior to senior roles, building scalable and high-performance web applications.

-I also have hands-on experience with Spring Boot on the backend, which makes it easy for me to work closely with backend teams.
+I also have hands-on experience with Spring Boot on the backend, so I can collaborate smoothly with backend teams.

-I'm currently advancing my German skills through intensive courses to B1 level, and I'm highly motivated to contribute to innovative projects in a German company where I can grow further as a web specialist.
+I've completed intensive German courses and reached B1 level.
+I'm motivated to join a German company where I can contribute to innovative projects and continue growing as a web developer.

 I look forward to talking about how I can support your team.